dspeterson/dory/doc/pull_requests.md

 your forked repo on GitHub.

 5. [Create a pull request](https://help.github.com/articles/using-pull-requests)
-to the master branch of the bruce repository.
+to the master branch of the dory repository.

 -----